Antelope-IT/bluetooth-robot/README.md

 * When running (and the controller is disconnected)
   - It terminates gracefully when CTRL-C is pressed

+* When running (and the controller is connected).
+  - It ignores when CTRL-C is pressed.

 * On reconnection.
   - It resumes printing keypad events.

-* When running.
-  - It terminates gracefully when CTRL-C is pressed.

 * When run without a device id.
   - It prints usage help to the console.